scipy-conference/scipy_proceedings/papers/anton_malakhov/composability.rst

 A simple way to improve performance is to tune the OpenMP runtime using the environment variables.
 First, we need to limit total number of threads.
-Since we work on an 88-thread machine, we should set number of threads per parallel region to 1 ( (88 CPU threads / 88 workers in thread pool) * 1x over-subscription).
+Since we work on an 88-thread machine, we want single thread per parallel region ( (88 CPU threads / 88 workers in thread pool) * 1x over-subscription).
 We also noticed that reducing period of time after which Intel OpenMP worker threads goes to sleep, helps to improve performance in such workloads with oversubscription